FahimFBA/LMS_Desktop/README.md

 ![update course content 2](./img/update2.png)

-- Faculty Course Content Add
+- Faculty Course Content Add (I purposely added some gibberish content here.
+Don't worry!
+In the next step, I will delete them, and I will also show you whether the delete content feature is working or not!)

 https://github.com/FahimFBA/LMS_Desktop/assets/64195132/b3bf25b0-d1be-4062-9579-28e16acc01fb